The Rabbit Kick Club

 strong physical security.

 - Validating nodes must run on bare metal or dedicated servers.
 Colocated

 - Basic security including hardware and/or software firewalls, SELinux

 (OS dependent), and restricted physical access.
 Additional advanced

-- rippled nodes must not be used to host other web services.
+- rippled nodes must not be used to host other service.

 - All nodes should be evaluated for security threats and